glotzerlab/hoomd-rs/hoomd-rs-vector/ARCHITECTURE.md

 representation.
 The trait consists of methods that can _only_ be applied to all vectors in a vector space with *n* dimensions:

-- Vector addition/subtraction
+- Vector addition & subtraction
 - Multiplication by a scalar
 - Dot product
-- Length / length squared
+- Length & length squared

 This design allows the majority of HOOMD-rs code to be written _independent_ of the vector's representation and dimension.
 Some specific calculations may require